 - Puppy-Dog Eyes: "All the sad faces in the world ain't gonna work, so you can just stop", says John when he meets Red Dog, who wants to hitch a ride in his bus.
 Sure they won't.

-- Unreliable Narrator: Did Red Dog really hop a ship to Japan?
+- Unreliable Narrator: Did Red Dog really ride a ship to Japan?

-- Walk the Earth: John's life consisted of this before he met Nancy and Red Dog.
-Red Dog does a lot of this, too.
+- Walk the Earth: John's life consisted of this before he met Nancy and Red Dog, having never lived in a place for more than two years.
+Red Dog does a lot of this too while looking for John after his death, supposedly even catching a ship to Japan at some point.